Microsoft Azure IoT

 • Route messages based on device IDs or even the content of the message itself, regardless of the protocol used.
 This allows for more granular control.

-Azure IoT Hub Routing Rules Example
+Azure IoT Hub Routing Rules Example:

 Here’s an example: